SyntesseraAI/n8n-heroku/README.md

 Use the **Deploy to Heroku** button above to launch n8n on Heroku.
 When deploying, make sure to check all configuration options and adjust them to your needs.
 It's especially important to set `N8N_ENCRYPTION_KEY` to a random secure value.

+If you plan to use the `@anthropic-ai/claude-code` CLI in your automation flows, add a `CLAUDE_CODE_OAUTH_TOKEN` config var during deployment so the container can authenticate the CLI on startup.

 Refer to the [Heroku n8n tutorial](https://docs.n8n.io/hosting/server-setups/heroku/) for more information.

 If you have questions after trying the tutorials, check out the [forums](https://community.n8n.io/).